This article was updated in May 2021 to reflect the latest data on land area numbers for direct air capture plants.

 Similar to energy requirements, the land area needed for large-scale DAC deployment depends on the type of DAC system and the energy resource powering it.
 For liquid solvent systems, each plant is larger in scale than solid sorbent plants because of cost advantages specific to building liquid solvent plants; they integrate multiple process units that benefit from economies of scale, whereas solid sorbent-based approaches benefit from the repetitive use of a single contactor geometry.
 As a result, solid sorbent plants are smaller and capture less carbon per year.

 DAC requires a smaller amount of land per tonne of CO2 removed than some other leading CDR approaches, like reforestation.
-To remove 1 million tonnes of CO2, a DAC plant would need 0.007-2 km2 for the plant and the energy resource, while capturing a similar amount of CO2 from forests would require1 an estimated 862 km2.
+To capture 1 million tonnes of CO2, a DAC plant would need 0.4 to 24.71 km2for the plant and the energy resource, while capturing a similar amount of CO2 from forests would require2 an estimated 862 km2.

-Capturing a billion tonnes of CO2 would require up to an area equivalent to the size of Rhode Island (2,000 km2) with DAC and solar PV or an area equivalent to more than twice the size of California with reforestation (around 860,000 km2) — and the latest science says that the world could need many times this amount to avoid the worst impacts of climate change.
+Capturing a billion tonnes of CO2 would require as little as 400 km2 up to 24,700 km2, an area roughly the size of Vermont, depending on the system and energy source and assuming linear scale up.
+This is compared to an area equivalent to more than twice the size of California with reforestation (around 860,000 km2) — and the latest science says that the world could need many times this amount to avoid the worst impacts of climate change.

 Tree restoration and direct air capture are key components of a carbon removal portfolio and will both be needed to achieve large-scale carbon removal.